1995 Army Cadets football team

-The 1995 Army Cadets football team was an American football team that represented the United States Military Academy in the 1995 NCAA Division I-A football season.
+The 1995 Army Cadets football team was an American football team that represented the United States Military Academy as an independent during the 1995 NCAA Division I-A football season.
 In their fifth season under head coach Bob Sutton, the Cadets compiled a 5–5–1 record and outscored their opponents by a combined total of 325 to 211.
 In the annual Army–Navy Game, the Cadets defeated Navy, 14–13.
+Sportswriter John Feinstein followed and covered the team for the duration of its season for his 1996 book 'A Civil War' about the Army–Navy Rivalry.